HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Segment_Properties.md

 If you want to enable Swipe to delete feature for a row in the SegmentedUI then set the editing style to constants.SEGUI.EDITING\_STYLE\_SWIPE (a delete confirmation appears when you swipe a row).

-Example
+### Example

-{% highlight voltMx %}//Sample code to define editStyle property for a Segment widget
+{% highlight VoltMx %}//Sample code to define editStyle property for a Segment widget

 frmSegment.mySegment.editStyle= constants.SEGUI_EDITING_STYLE_SWIPE;
 {% endhighlight %}